afterwind-io/comcat/README.md

 ##### Dealer

-`Dealer`, aka the scheduler, is responsible for:
+`Dealer`, aka the scheduler, is responsible for...

-- Check if the election from `Candidate` is valid;
+- Checking if the election from `Candidate` is valid;
-- Check if the heartbeat from `Leader` is valid;
+- Checking if the heartbeat from `Leader` is valid;
-- Check if `Actor` has the permission to broadcast messages;
+- Checking if `Actor` has the permission to broadcast messages;

 ...according to the certain rules.
 Details see below.

 #### RPC

 The communication between `Actor` and `Dealer` is proceeded using remote procedure call(RPC), built on top of `SharedWorker` messaging mechanism.
-There are three types of RPCs.
+There are three types of RPCs:

 ##### Election RPC